Myoldmopar/cv/development.md

   - Windows 2000 is my favorite non-Linux operating system
   - OK, back to reality, yes, I use Windows all the time.
 I develop EnergyPlus and other tools on it to ensure Windows platform compatability.
 - Mac
   - Yes, I use Mac all the time.
-I develop EnergyPlus on my ARM Mac, and ensure platform compatability as well.
+I develop EnergyPlus on my ARM Mac, and ensure platform compatibility as well.

 ## Pythonic

 I created and maintain the Python API integration for EnergyPlus, transforming how users and researchers interact with the simulation engine.
-Before my work, EnergyPlus has a built-in, but highly limited scripting language called the EnergyPlus Runtime Language.
+Before my work, EnergyPlus had a built-in, but highly limited scripting language called the EnergyPlus Runtime Language.
 But now, EnergyPlus supports powerful runtime control through Python callbacks, user-defined functions, and real-time interaction via the plugin system.

 This meant designing a stable API layer on top of the EnergyPlus core, managing memory, thread safety and type safety across the C++/Python boundary, and navigating CPython’s internals.